DawnbrandBots/deck-transfer-for-master-duel/README.md

 You can also [download any deck](#downloading-public-decks) from the official card database, including your Master Duel and Neuron decks, and share directly to YGOPRODECK.

+**Note**: Opera approves extension updates slower than the Chrome Web Store so far.
+Opera users may receive new features and fixes faster by installing from the Chrome Web Store instead.

 ## Importing

 <a href="https://www.youtube.com/watch?v=ImBRD6fM5Og&utm_source=github" title="Video demonstration">